 The Superintendent recommends the continued appropriation of funds to secondary school chorus programs for the purpose of purchasing equipment and/or music and making repairs.
-The total project allocation is \$51,000.
+The total project allocation is approximately \$0.05 million.

-Changing Custodial Services Allocation from Discretionary to Project 2011
+Continuation of Custodial Services Allocation - Project 2011

-This allocation was previously made through Discretionary and then moved to Custodial Services - Project 2011 at the beginning of the fiscal year.
-The Superintendent recommends the continued appropriation of Custodial Services; however, the funds will be allocated directly to Project 2011.
+The Superintendent recommends the continued appropriation of Custodial Services consisting of positions and supplies/overhead.
 This allocation is made based on positions recommended by the Custodial Services Department and supplies/overhead based on conditioned square footage.
+The total project allocation is approximately \$7.02 million.